Monday, 6 April 2020

 Application deadline: 18 March 2020.

-Applications will be reviewed between 18 March -1 April 2020 by a WFSJ selection committee.
+Applications will be reviewed between 18 March and 1 April 2020 by a WFSJ selection committee.

 Winners will be notified during the first week of April.

-The WFSJ is pleased to announce that two journalists are invited to attend the Award Ceremony of the 2020 Holberg Prize and Nils Klim Prize, as well as related events to take place in Bergen and Oslo (Norway), from 2-5 June, 2020.
+The WFSJ is pleased to announce that two journalists are invited to attend the Award Ceremony of the 2020 Holberg Prize and Nils Klim Prize, as well as related events to take place in Bergen and Oslo (Norway), from 2 to 5 June 2020.
 The two recipients of the grants will be guests of the Holberg Prize and the University of Bergen and will be invited to all the events, including the Award Ceremony and the Government Banquet on 4 June 2020.